Comparison of color models in computer graphics: Tints and shades

 The following discussion uses an illustration involving three projectors pointing to the same spot on a screen.
 Each projector is capable of generating one hue.
 The "intensities" of each projector are "matched" and can be equally adjusted from zero to full.
 (Note: "Intensity" is used here in the same sense as the RGB color model.
 The subject of matching, or "gamma correction", is beyond the level of this article.)

-A shade is produced by "dimming" a hue.
+A shade is produced by "dimming" a maximum chroma color.
 Painters refer to this as "adding black".
 In our illustration, one projector is set to full intensity, a second is set to some intensity between zero and full, and third is set to zero.
 "Dimming" is accomplished by decreasing each projector's intensity setting to the same fraction of its start setting.

 In the shade example, with any fully shaded hue, that all three projectors are set to zero intensity, resulting in black.

-A tint is produced by "lightening" a hue.
+A tint is produced by "lightening" a maximum chroma color.
 Painters refer to this as "adding white".
 In our illustration, one projector is set to full intensity, a second is set to some intensity between zero and full, and third is set to zero.
 "Lightening" is accomplished by increasing each projector's intensity setting by the same fraction from its start setting to full.

 In the tinting example, note that the third projector is now contributing.
 When the hue is fully lightened, all three projectors are each at full intensity, and the result is white.

 Note an attribute of the total intensity in the additive model.
 If full intensity for one projector is 1, then a primary color has a combined intensity of 1.
 A secondary color has a total intensity of 2.
 White has a total intensity of 3.
 Tinting, or "adding white", increases the total intensity of the hue.
 While this is simply a fact, the HSL model will take this fact into account in its design.

 Tones

-Tone is a general term, typically used by painters, to refer to the effects of reducing the "colorfulness" of a hue.; painters refer to it as "adding gray".
+Tone is a general term, typically used by painters, to refer to the effects of reducing the "colorfulness" of a maximum chroma color; painters refer to it as "adding gray".
 Note that gray is not a color or even a single concept but refers to all the range of values between black and white where all three primary colors are equally represented.
 The general term is provided as more specific terms have conflicting definitions in different color models.
 Thus, shading takes a hue toward black, tinting takes a hue towards white, and tones cover the range between.